AdobeDocs/commerce-business-intelligence.en/help/mbi/best-practices/reduce-update-cycle-time.md

 ## Remove Unused Charts from Dashboards

-At the end of the update cycle, Magento BI performs a cache operation for all charts.
+At the end of the update cycle, MBI performs a cache operation for all charts.
 A cache stores data so future requests for information can be completed faster.
-In Magento BI, this means dashboards will load quickly because charts don\'t need to query data every time they load.
+In MBI, this means dashboards will load quickly because charts don\'t need to query data every time they load.

-Since Magento BI only performs cache operations for charts found in a dashboard, removing unused charts from your dashboards will decrease your update time.
+Since MBI only performs cache operations for charts found in a dashboard, removing unused charts from your dashboards will decrease your update time.
 Keep in mind that the same chart might be on multiple dashboards - check with your team to make sure they also removed any unused charts.

 {:.bs-callout-info}
 Removing charts from your dashboard does not delete the chart.
 You can [add it back any time](../data-user/dashboards/add-charts-dashboard.md).